azrouadi/travel-salesman-problem/README.md

 # travel-salesman-problem
-Different Algorithm to solve the travel salesman problem.
+Different Algorithms to solve the travel salesman problem.